Artas, Bethlehem

-Artas (أرطاس) is a Palestinian village located four kilometers southwest of Bethlehem in the Bethlehem Governorate in the central West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 3,663 in 2007.
+Artas (أرطاس) is a Palestinian village located four kilometers southwest of Bethlehem in the Bethlehem Governorate of Palestine, in the central West Bank.
+According to the Palestinian Central Bureau of Statistics, the village council had a population of 5,745 in 2017.

 Etymology

 According to le Strange, the name Urtas is probably a corruption of Hortus, which has the same meaning as Firdus (Paradise), while E.H.
 Palmer thought it was a personal name.
 The name might also be derived from Latin hortus meaning garden, hence the name Hortus Conclusus of the nearby Catholic Convent.

 Geography

-Artas is located 2.4 km (horizontal distance) south-west of Bethlehem.
+Artas is located 2.4 km (horizontal distance) southwest of Bethlehem.
 It is bordered by Hindaza to the east, Ad Duheisha camp to the north, Al-Khader to the west, and Wadi Rahhal to the south.
 The Israeli settlement of Efrat is located nearby.